RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

           -  Sanpine unable to provide satisfactory records.
           -  Administrator terminated the agreement, alleging either repudiation or serious breaches of cl 16.5.
         - Cl 16.5 = seriously breached intermediate term.
-        -  Assuming that cl 16.5 could be breached in many ways, in this case, Sanpine did not provide the benefit promised (properly kept records to easily ascertain the JV’s financial position).
+        -  Assuming that cl 16.5 could be breached in many ways, in this case, Sanpine did not provide the benefit promised (properly kept records to easily ascertain the JV's financial position).
           -  Termination justified.
     - INTERMEDIATE TERMS
       -  Impose complex or wide scope of obligation.
       -  May be breached in many ways: trivial to serious.
-      -  No clear intention at formation that the term is a ‘condition’ or ‘warranty’.
+      -  No clear intention at formation that the term is a 'condition' or 'warranty'.
       -  Remedies depend on the actual consequences of a breach:
       -  Promisee may terminate if the breach = serious.
       -  If not, only damages.
     - APPROACH TO CLASSIFICATION
       - Koompahtoo Local Aboriginal Land Council v Sanpine Pty Ltd (2007) 233 CLR 115
-        - ‘... a right to terminate arises in respect of:
+        - '... a right to terminate arises in respect of:
           - (1) breach of an essential term;
           - (2) breach of a non-essential term causing substantial loss of benefit; or
-          - (3) repudiation (in the sense of “renunciation”).
+          - (3) repudiation (in the sense of "renunciation").
-          - The common thread uniting the three categories is conduct inconsistent with the fundamental postulate of the contractual agreement.’
+          - The common thread uniting the three categories is conduct inconsistent with the fundamental postulate of the contractual agreement.'
       - Bunge Corporation v Tradax Export SA [1981] 1 WLR 711

   - TERMINATION FOR DELAY